Cafellissimo Paperless Pour Over Review

 Ease of Use

 While the Cafellissimo requires no buying or packing of filters, it will take some extra time, care, and water to clean after each use.
-The V60 scores a bit higher in this category because clean up just requires lifting out the filter and throwing everything away.
-Of course, if you don't care about thoroughly cleaning this brewer after each use, you don't have to — bang the cone at the edge of a trash can and carry on.
+If you don't want to thoroughly clean this brewer after each use, you don't have to — bang the cone at the edge of a trash can and carry on.
 Don't make this a habit, though, as doing so will result in your cone becoming clogged with oils.
-Clean regularly and properly to ensure you can continue to brew up a great cup.
+Clean it regularly and properly with soap and water to ensure you can continue to brew up a great cup.

-This is a decent option for group cooking scenarios.
+This is a decent — but not ideal — option for group cooking scenarios.
 Load it to the brim with grounds, and you can make coffee for four people.
-This is not, however, the recommended way to brew and flavor will suffer as a result.
+This is not, however, the recommended way to brew, and flavor will suffer as a result.

-When comparing the prices of cone drippers, this one is definitely pricey.
-However, a couple of factors justify the price point: it's high-quality stainless steel instead of plastic and you will never need to buy filters.
-When you consider these things, both from a health standpoint (you'll won't be pouring hot water over plastic and drinking it) and a durability standpoint (no danger of cracking or chipping here!) then the initial sticker-shock might start to make more sense.
+The Cafellissimo is definitely on the spendier end of the spectrum for cone drippers.
+However, a couple of factors justify the price point: it is made from high-quality stainless steel instead of plastic, AND you will never need to buy filters.
+When you consider these things, then the initial sticker shock might start to make more sense.

-If you're looking for something light, easy to use, and practically zero-waste, then the Cafellissimo is a stellar option.
-Earning top scores in our taste tests, this dripper is a solid investment that will serve you well for the long haul.
+If you're looking for something lightweight, easy to use, and with practically zero waste, then the Cafellissimo is a stellar option.
+This device earned fairly high marks in our taste tests, making it a solid investment that will serve you well for the long haul.